pharo-nosql/mongotalk/README.md

 # The MongoDB specification

 The MongoDB core team proposes a [specification](https://github.com/mongodb/specifications) with suggested and required  behavior for drivers (clients).
-Although this Pharo driver implements partially is The next subsections describe a part of such specification and links to this implementation in Pharo.
+Although this Pharo driver implements only partially such specification, in next subsections we describe its key elements and link them this Pharo implementation.

 ## Server Discovery And Monitoring